CAFM-Blog.de | Energy Management Software in Facility Management: A Small Guide 2026

 Scenarios:

-• Branch Network: SaaS/LoRaWAN – rapid scaling.
+• Branch network: SaaS/LoRaWAN – rapid scaling.

-• Manufacturing: On-Prem/Edge – Data Sovereignty.
+• Manufacturing: On-Prem/Edge – Data sovereignty.

 Extended example: Logistics/DEXMA: Cooling zone alarms, night shift – CFO evidence.